UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 be given the option to "Delete branch", which will delete your work branch.
-Since the changes on that branch are now all merged into `main` it should be safe to delete that branch, but you can leave it there if you prefer and remove it some "branch housekeeping" session you run later.
+Since the changes on that branch are now all merged into `main` it should be safe to delete that branch, but you can leave it there if you prefer and remove it in some "branch housekeeping" session you run later.

 ## Huzzah!
 We're done! :-)